Edwin Henderson: Early and family life

-Henderson was born in southwest Washington, D.C. on November 24, 1883.
+Henderson was born in southwest Washington, D.C., on November 24, 1883.
 His father, William Henderson, was a day laborer and his mother Louisa taught him to read at an early age.
 He often reminisced about Al Jolson having been one of his playmates, as well as how he watched racial segregation grow in Washington after the turn of the century, particularly during the Woodrow Wilson administration.
 His grandmother Eliza Thomas Henderson had a small store in Washington, but in 1882 (the year before his birth) had moved to Falls Church, Virginia and bought a house at 121 S. Washington Street.
 Henderson became familiar with that area too, spending summers there and sometimes assisting at that store.
 The family farm, bought about a decade later, had once been part of Camp Alger.
 Henderson graduated from Dunbar High School, then the Miner Normal School (now known as University of the District of Columbia) in 1904.

 He earned a bachelor's degree from Howard University, a master's degree from Columbia University, and a PhD in athletic training from Central Chiropractic College in Kansas City, Missouri.
 Henderson became the first black man to receive a National Honor Fellowship in the American Association for Health, Physical Education and Recreation.
 Shortly before his retirement from the D.C.
 Schools at age 70, Henderson also received an Alumni Achievement Award from his alma mater, Howard University.

 He married Mary Ellen (Nellie) Meriwether Henderson (1886–1976), also a teacher and civil rights advocate, as well as active with the Girl Scouts and League of Women Voters.
 They moved to Falls Church, Virginia in 1910 shortly after their marriage, and both helped at the Henderson family store.
 They lived at 307 South Maple Street (originally 307 W. Fairfax Street) for decades; Edwin Henderson also took the colored streetcar line across the Potomac River to his job with the D.C.
 Public Schools.
 They also had a summer home at Highland Beach on Chesapeake Bay near Annapolis, Maryland.
-The Hendersons remained married for 63 years until her death (almost a year before his demise), and were survived by both their sons: Dr. James H. M. Henderson (who became director of Tuskegee's Carver Research Foundation), Dr. Edwin M. Henderson (who became a dentist in the District of Columbia).
+The Hendersons remained married for 63 years until her death, almost a year before his demise.